Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Drink plenty of water and other fluids.

 Be prepared for hair loss in the area being treated.
-The hair often grows back after treatment.
+The hair loss may be permanent.
+Be sure to discuss this with your healthcare provider.

 Sip cool water if your mouth or throat becomes dry or sore.
 Ice chips may also help.

-Tell your doctor if you have diarrhea or constipation.
+Tell your healthcare provider if you have diarrhea or constipation.
 You may be given a special diet.

-If you have trouble swallowing liquids, tell your doctor.
+If you have trouble swallowing liquids, tell your healthcare provider.

 Wheezing, shortness of breath, or trouble breathing